Baptism – An Act of Obedience

 Jesus told His Church to Baptize;

-therefore, we baptize in Jesus’ name.
+therefore, We baptize in Jesus’ name.

 The Apostle Peter said to the crowd listening to him, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.”